mrmxf/gh-opentsg-tsig-demos/README.md

-Feel free to change any of the values in the file and run it again, change the angles, try making a wide view spherecap screen.
+Feel free to change any of the values in the file and run it again, change the angles, try making a wide view spherecap screen by increasing `azimuthMaxAngle:` to 1.309.

 ## Golden ratios